themerius/bibimbap/README.md

 ----------------

-The simplest way of running bibimbap is to download and run the [http://bibimbap.io/downloads](bootstrapper).
-This will ensure that you are always running the latest version.
+The simplest way of running bibimbap is to download and run the [bootstrapper](http://bibimbap.io/downloads).
+It will ensure that you are always running the latest version.